dracory/omni/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3.0.
-See the [LICENSE](LICENSE) file for the full license text.
+This project is licensed under the GNU AGPLv3 - see the [LICENSE](LICENSE) file for details.